 The project was developed in the context when there are 15 000 children with disabilities in the Republic of Moldova, who live with their biological or extended families, and around 50% out of total 5000 children placed into residential institutions are considered to have disabilities.
 While children with special needs and their families are becoming more visible, public attitudes and persisting mentalities of shame around disability result in continued extreme isolation and stigma.
-The goal of the project is to increase the ability of the social protection system of Moldova to address the rights of children with disabilities in 2 regions of the country (Orhei and Chisinau), and by piloting and integrating this model into the local child welfare system and national policies.
+The goal of the project is to increase the ability of the social protection system of Moldova to address the rights of children with disabilities to quality family based social care, by developing a model of Short Break Foster Care for children with disabilities in 2 regions of the country (Orhei and Chisinau), and by piloting and integrating this model into the local child welfare system and national policies.